agiammanco94/AIxIA2021/README.md

 and 2 neurons in the output layer.

-Following the preprocessing methodology that is further discussed in Section 5.1 of the paper, we selected a subset of the adopted dataset choosing the 7 most meaningful features, of which
+Following the preprocessing methodology that is further discussed in Section 5.1 of the paper, we selected a subset of the adopted dataset, choosing the 7 most meaningful features, of which
 ![equation](https://latex.codecogs.com/svg.latex?x) represents a sample of the test set.

 We trained this two-layers neural network in 100 epochs with gradient descent and the following training